-This article will showcase the role of Chinese consumers, the highlights and the most important developments of the Chinese art market.
+This article will showcase the role of Chinese consumers, the highlights, and the most important developments of the Chinese art market.
 In other words, in this article, you will find a complete analysis of the Chinese art market.

-The role Chinese consumers
+The role of Chinese consumers

 ‘’The recent record price for a da Vinci is one more proof that blue chip fine art is big business and a great, unique way of investing where the value of your investment is only likely to appreciate,” said Johnny Hon, chairman of venture capital firm The Global Group and an art investor.

-Secondly, next to masterpieces of da Vinci, Picasso and van Gogh, Chinese big-spenders are also interested in artworks of their own heritage.
+Secondly, next to masterpieces of da Vinci, Picasso, and van Gogh, Chinese big-spenders are also interested in artworks of their own heritage.
 Surprising or expected?
 Of course, Chinese art consumers are interested in their own Chinese antiques.

-A luxury car, some nice jewellery or an apartment, all these things have an expensive price tag.
+A luxury car, some nice jewelry, or an apartment, all these things have an expensive price tag.
 So how much cost a piece of art?
 That’s more difficult to decide, isn’t it?
 A painting can be worth one hundred dollars for one person, while another is willing to buy it for one million dollars.

 Chinese art market developments

 Another point that proves that China is slowly conquering the art market is that the total art buying from Asia went up from a year ago in the first half of 2017, stated Christie’s, a well-known auction house.
-In addition to that, Asian consumers accounted for 20 percent of the new art buyers.
-And for the first time in history, Asia was taking the lead in the art sales globally.
+In addition to that, Asian consumers accounted for 20 percent of new art buyers.
+And for the first time in history, Asia was taking the lead in art sales globally.